 CDNIS staff are seen as leaders and their field and are regularly invited to present at conferences in Hong Kong, across Asia and other parts of the world.
-The school has also been the host site for a variety of other conferences (IB, CASE, PREPare, 21st Century Learning Conference).
-In January 2018, CDNIS hosted international educators looking to learn more about our active maker culture as part of the 21st Century Learning Conference.
-Some of the items they checked out included the Hive, the 1-to-1 robotics programme and our 3D printers and laser cutters.
+The school has also been the host site for a variety of other conferences including IB, CASE, PREPare and 21st Century Learning.

 CDNIS also employs 60 full-time Business and Operations staff in departments including Admissions, Finance & Accounting, Business Administration, Human Resources, Information Technology, Communications, Facilities, and Leo Lee Arts Centre.
 Additional roles that support students and curriculum include Guidance, Library and Science Laboratories.